Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/09/code-responsibly-paying-attention-to-the-humans-you-impact.md

 categories:
     - Programming
 tags:
-    - ddd
+    - DDD
-    - economics
+    - Economics
-    - ethics
+    - Ethics
 ---

 One of the consitent truths I have found in every development team I have worked with is that there is more work that can possibly be done.
 A great deal more.
 For the forseeable future, this will always be the case.
 I can come up with an innovative new idea by chance one Sunday afternoon.
 It’s sometimes a flash of inspiration.
 Maybe two or three minutes and the idea is created.
 If I choose to implement the idea, it is an initial investment of hundreds of hours followed by a regular trickle of sustaining maintenance on the idea until I decide to let it go.
 Ideation is often a billion times faster than implementation.